sydlou8/Capstone1---Accounting-Ledger/README.md

 ```
 This basically filters the Transactions to only show those that are Payments (negative)
 ### Exception Handling
+I used the try/catch statement to handle any File Exceptions and if something wasn't a correct data type.
 ## Transaction Class
 ### Private Variables
 ```java